 For the Dough:

-6½ tablespoon granulated sugar
+- 6½ tablespoon (6.5 tablespoon) granulated sugar

 - 1 teaspoon salt

 - 1 egg, slightly beaten

 - 1 teaspoon vanilla extract

-3½ cups bread flour
+- 3½ cups (437.5 g) bread flour

 - 2 teaspoons instant yeast

-- 1 cup (244 ml) + 2 tablespoons whole milk
+- 1 cup (244 ml) + 2 tablespoons whole milk, at room temperature

 For the Cinnamon Sugar:

-6½ tablespoons granulated sugar
+- 6½ tablespoons (6.5 tablespoons) granulated sugar

-1½ tablespoons ground cinnamon
+- 1½ tablespoons (1.5 tablespoons) ground cinnamon

 For the Caramel Glaze:

-1 cup unsalted butter, at room temperature
+- 1 cup (227 g) unsalted butter, at room temperature

-½ cup granulated sugar
+- ½ cup (100 g) granulated sugar

-½ cup light brown sugar
+- ½ cup (110 g) light brown sugar

-½ teaspoon salt
+- ½ teaspoon (0.5 teaspoon) salt

-½ cup light corn syrup
+- ½ cup (170.5 ml) light corn syrup

 - 1 teaspoon vanilla extract

-½ cup coarsely chopped pecans
+- ½ cup (49.5 g) coarsely chopped pecans

-- Cream together the sugar, shortening, and salt on medium-high speed in an electric mixer with a paddle attachment.
-Whip in the egg and lemon extract until smooth.
+- Cream together the sugar, butter, and salt on medium-high speed in an electric mixer with a paddle attachment.
+Whip in the egg and vanilla extract until smooth.
 Then add the flour, yeast, and milk.
 Mix on low speed until the dough forms a ball.
 Switch to the dough hook and increase the speed to medium, mixing for approximately 10 minutes (or knead by hand for 12 to 15 minutes), or until the dough is silky and supple, tacky but not sticky.
 You may have to add a little flour or water while mixing to achieve this texture.
 Lightly oil a large bowl and transfer the dough to the bowl, rolling it around to coat it with oil.
 Cover the bowl with plastic wrap.
 Let the dough rise at room temperature for approximately 2 hours, or until the dough doubles in size.

 - Meanwhile, make the Caramel Glaze: In the bowl of an electric mixer, combine the butter, granulated sugar, brown sugar, and salt, and cream together for 2 minutes on high speed with the paddle attachment.
 Add the corn syrup and vanilla extract, and continue to cream for about 5 minutes, or until light and fluffy.

-- Make-Ahead Note: Instead of the second rise, you can place the shaped buns in the refrigerate for up to 2 days, pulling the pan(s) out of the refrigerator 3 to 4 hours before baking to allow the dough to proof at room temperature.
+- Make-Ahead Note: Instead of the second rise, you can place the shaped buns in the refrigerate for up to 2 days, pulling the pan out of the refrigerator 3 to 4 hours before baking to allow the dough to proof at room temperature.